 While most of these duffel bags have plenty of capacity to haul heavy loads for extended durations, each model has different nuances that impact its storage efficiency, organization capabilities, and ease of packing.
 In this category, we first compared each bag's overall storage compartment and how easy it was to load with both typical travel items and oddly shaped equipment.
 We also analyzed how useful smaller pockets or compartments were for keeping gear organized, and the ease of accessing both the smaller pockets and the main compartment.

 A bag's ease of packing is an important feature, and everyone has struggled to zip closed a fully stuffed bag when it is overloaded just beyond its capacity.
-In this case, we appreciated the internal compression straps found on many of the bags, including the Osprey Transporter, the Patagonia Black Hole, the Marmot Long Hauler, and the Mountain Hardwear Camp 4.
+In this case, we appreciated the internal compression straps found on many of the bags, including the Osprey Transporter, the Patagonia Black Hole, the Marmot Long Hauler, the Mountain Hardwear Camp 4, and Mountain Hardwear Expedition 100.
+The Mountain Hardwear Expedition also features an exterior compression strap that helps even more when struggling to close an overstuffed bag — simply tighten the strap down and zip from either end for a stress-free packing experience.

 While most of these products feature massive internal storage compartments for hauling vast amounts of gear, a few internal or external zippered pockets go a long way towards keeping smaller items organized, or separating wet shoes or dirty laundry.
 The Marmot Long Hauler stands out with a large external zippered pocket on each end and two internal zippered pockets.
-Similarly, the Patagonia Black Hole, the REI Big Haul, and the Gregory Alpaca each have one external pocket and two internal pockets.
+Similarly, the Patagonia Black Hole, the REI Big Haul, the Gregory Alpaca, and the Mountain Hardwear Expedition 100 each have one external pocket and two internal pockets.

 While most of the bags have at least one internal pocket, our testers agreed that two smaller pockets are significantly more useful for organization.
 Flat external pockets that share the same space as the main storage compartment, like on the Patagonia Black Hole or the REI Roadtripper, are better than none but were hard to get our hands into when the bags were packed full.

-The Patagonia Black Hole, the Gregory Alpaca, and the Osprey Transporter are all similarly sturdy but slightly less robust with fabrics in the 840- to 900-denier range.
-All three of these bags should withstand almost any abuse you could throw at them.
+The Patagonia Black Hole, the Gregory Alpaca, the Mountain Hardwear Expedition 100L, and the Osprey Transporter are all similarly sturdy but slightly less robust with fabrics in the 840- to 900-Denier range.
+All four of these bags should withstand almost any abuse you could throw at them.

 A unique offering in this lineup, the Filson Rugged Twill Duffel uses natural materials to achieve its robust build, with a 100% cotton rugged twill body and bridle leather accents and straps.

-On the other end of the spectrum, we have a handful of ultralight, packable models in our lineup that range from 30-denier up to 70-denier in material thickness.
+On the other end of the spectrum, we have a handful of ultralight, packable models in our lineup that range from 30-Denier up to 70-Denier in material thickness.
 While these wouldn't stand up to the prolonged abuse of the heftier expedition duffels, they have different design applications.
 Their lightweight and packable designs make them ideal for daily use or as a secondary bag to pack along on a more extended vacation.
 Their versatility makes them incredibly useful, and their lightweight materials are just robust enough for their intended use.
-We used the Patagonia UL Black Hole as a daily gym bag, and used the Sea to Summit Ultra Sil to carry toiletries and dirty laundry on longer trips.
+We used the Patagonia UL Black Hole and the Osprey Ultralight Stuff Duffels as daily gym bags, and used the Sea to Summit Ultra Sil to carry toiletries and dirty laundry on longer trips.

-Providing an excellent blend of storage volume and durability in a surprisingly lightweight package, the REI Roadtripper clocks in at a mere 1.6 pounds in a 100-liter storage volume.
+Providing an excellent blend of storage volume and durability in a surprisingly lightweight package, the REI Roadtripper clocks in at a mere 1.6 pounds in a 100-liter storage volume, while the Gregory Supply Duffel weighs 1.7 pounds for a 90-liter storage volume.

 While there is a relatively broad range of different pack weights within our lineup, keep in mind that many of these bags have a 90-liter to 100-liter storage volume.
 Once they are fully loaded, you might be hauling up to 50 pounds of gear, so an empty luggage weight difference of a pound won't be noticeable for very long.